ga-wdi-lessons/js-oojs-classes/readme.md

 The `Atm` class has a `transactionHistory` property which keeps track of the withdrawals and deposits made to the account.
 * Make sure to indicate whether the transaction increased or decreased the amount of money in the bank.

+#### Bonus

+Give the `Atm` class a `backupAccount` property that can, optionally, contain a reference to another instance of the class, determined by some input
+* Whenever an ATM's balance goes below zero, it will remove money from the instance stored in `backupAccount` so that its balance goes back to zero.
+* This should trigger a withdrawal in the back up account equal to the amount of money that was withdrawn from the original account.

 <details>
   <summary><strong>Solution</strong></summary>